ipython/ipython/docs/source/coredev/index.rst

 :doc:`../development/index`.

-For instruction on how to make a developer install see :ref:`devinstall`.
+For instructions on how to make a developer install see :ref:`devinstall`.

 .. toctree::
    :maxdepth: 1